OrHy3/libgsbus/README.md

 # libgsbus
-A C implementation of DBus GlobalShortcuts
+A C implementation of D-Bus GlobalShortcuts